ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Heart of Corundum

-Physical After-Armor Damage against you is decreased by 15%.
+Incoming P-Potency for damage is decreased by 15.

 ### Status: Heart of Light

-Magical After-Armor Damage against you is decreased by 10%.
+Incoming M-Potency for damage is decreased by 10.

 ### Status: Heart of Stone

-Physical After-Armor Damage against you is decreased by 15%.
+Incoming P-Potency for damage is decreased by 15.

 ### Status: Heat